nstbayless/CV2BM-controls/README.txt

 ## Patching Instructions

-There are patches for each combination of rom (US/EU or JP) and for vcancel enabled/disabled (see "Functionality" below).
+There are patches for each combination of rom (US/EU; JP; EU Konami GB Vol. 4) and for vcancel enabled/disabled (see "Functionality" below).
 Only one patch should be used.
 Please note that the US and EU roms are the same.
 You may wish to verify your rom before patching by checking a hash (see "ROM HASHES" below).

 Patch using FLIPS or any other IPS patcher.
 Please note that gameboy roms contain an internal checksum (which is not actually used by the gameboy!) -- this